An end is not an end (nor a beginning)

 Grief?
 A gateway to healing.

-So no, quitting a job, ending a relationship, losing someone — none of these moments erase what came before.
-They’re just sharp turns in the same journey.
-Not dead ends.
+These moments don’t wipe the slate clean.
+They don’t delete what came before.
+They’re sharp turns in the same journey—bends that rearrange the view, not dead ends.
 Not fresh starts.
 Just change.
-And change is not the same as beginning again.
+And change is not the same as beginning again, no matter how much we want it to be.

 The same logic applies to love.

-It’s a continuation.
-A weaving together of all the stuff I’ve carried, shed, lost, found, and misfiled in the wrong emotional folders.
+This is a continuation.
+A weaving together of everything I’ve carried, shed, lost, found, and misfiled in the wrong emotional folders.
+A messy archive.
+A living document.
+A story that refuses to cooperate with my need for clean entry points and satisfying arcs.

-And maybe, if we stop treating life like a collection of clean breaks and glorious restarts, we can finally make peace with the in-betweens.
+And maybe if we stop treating life like a collection of clean breaks and glorious restarts, we can finally make peace with the in-betweens.
+The limbo.
+The awkward middle.
+The part where nothing is resolved and you still have to wash your hair and answer emails and act normal.

 Because it’s not about closure.